 Runner Up Dehumidifier Under £100 – Inventor Fresh 12L

-Similarly to the Ansio 12L dehumidifier, the Inventor Fresh 12L is a great buy.
+The Inventor Fresh 12L comes in at a little bit over £100 but is a great buy.
 It offers amazing value and has a 12L water extraction rate and a 2L water tank.
 The model offers some of the best performance metrics for the price paid.
 The Inventor Fresh 12L is perfect for more widespread damp issues in homes.

 |Extraction Rate -12L||9/10|